Street names in Barcelona: Eixample of Barcelona

 The part of the Eixample corresponding to Sant Martí de Provençals was not baptized by Balaguer, but rather the Martinese consistory dictated its own names, some of them repeated, such as Balmes (now Fluvià), General Manso (now Josep Pla) and Sant Martí (now Selva de Mar), and some that still survive, such as Prim, Llacuna, Bogatell, Provensals, Pueblo Nuevo and Taulat.

 After Balaguer's proposal, several streets in the Eixample were named after him: Battles and historical events such as Almogávares, Las Navas de Tolosa, Dos de Mayo, Independencia, Los Castillejos, Wad-Ras (now Doctor Trueta) and Luchana (now Roc Boronat); economic concepts such as Labor and Agriculture; characters such as Peter IV, Philip II, Bac de Roda, Padilla, Sancho de Ávila, John de Austria, Andrade, San Antonio María Claret, Lope de Vega, Espronceda, Mistral, Wellington, Cristóbal de Moura and Buenaventura Muñoz; cities and provinces of Spain, such as Álava, Ávila, Badajoz, Bilbao, Cantabria, Cartagena, Castilla, Ciudad de Granada, Guipúzcoa, La Coruña, Murcia, Palencia, Pamplona, Vizcaya and Zamora; international cities, such as Paris, London, Rome and Buenos Aires; and countries such as Morocco, Bolivia, Paraguay, Peru and Venezuela.

-A particular case is that of Plaza de Cataluña, which has emerged in recent years as the first space located behind the city walls, just where Passeig de Gràcia begins.
-The Cerdá Plan did not include this square, which was intended to be a block of buildings (no. 39).
+A particular case is that of Plaça de Catalunya, which has emerged in recent years as the first space located behind the city walls, just where Passeig de Gràcia begins.
+The Cerdà Plan did not include this square, which was intended to be a block of buildings (no. 39).
 However, it soon became a central place with a large influx of people, which attracted commercial and recreational activity, so that various entertainment and catering establishments were installed in the place.
-Over time, people began to call it by its current name, a spontaneous nomination of vague origin that came to be imposed in such a way that the City Council had no choice but to make it official.
-Thus, when in 1860 Queen Isabel II inaugurated the works of the Eixample, the square already received this popular name, which was collected in 1865 by Victor Balaguer in his compendium of Las calles de Barcelona.
+Over time, people began to call it by its current name, a spontaneous nomination of vague origin that came to be imposed in such a way that the city council had no choice but to make it official.
+Thus, when in 1860 Queen Isabel II inaugurated the works of the Eixample, the square had already received this popular name, which was collected in 1865 by Victor Balaguer in his compendium of Las calles de Barcelona.